 F. Responsibilities and Duties

-The Committee shall review and evaluate the Company's compensation policies and practices, endeavoring to ensure that high levels of individual performance are recognized and rewarded and that the compensation of employees is consistent with the levels of compensation of comparable companies, general economic conditions, and the Company's performance.
+The Committee shall periodically review and evaluate the Company's executive officer compensation policies and practices, endeavoring to ensure that high levels of individual performance are recognized and rewarded and that the compensation of the Company's executive officers takes into account the levels of compensation of comparable companies (as determined by the Committee in its judgment), general economic conditions, and the Company's performance.

 Executive Compensation and Related Matters

 The Committee shall, at least annually, review and approve goals and objectives for the Chief Executive Officer and evaluate the Chief Executive Officer's performance against those goals and objectives.

 The Committee shall determine, or recommend to the Board for determination, all elements of the compensation of the Chief Executive Officer taking into consideration, to the extent it deems appropriate, data provided by the Committee's consultants and advisors and such other information as the Committee may deem appropriate.
 Notwithstanding the Committee's authority to invite members of Company management to attend Committee meetings, the Chief Executive Officer may not be present during voting or deliberations as to his or her own compensation.